sassoftware/saspy/saspy/doc/source/install.rst

 is installed.
 It is up to you to make sure that user accounts have passwordless SSH configured between the two systems.
 Google it, it's not that difficult.

+If you don't already have this set up, you need to generate rsa keys.
+Starting after version 2.2.9, you can specify an identity file (.pem file) instead by providing the file path on the identity key.
+Either of these provide passwordless access.
+If you have any trouble with this, you will find that adding -vvv to the command saspy trys to run (run that yourself from a shell with -vvv added) will provide significant diagnostics about how ssh is trying to authenticate.
+Something like the following:

+/usr/bin/ssh -vvv hostname.to.connect.to

 In addition to the four keys for STDIO, there are two more keys to configure:

 ssh -